CLNEulalia/Express-Intro/readme.md

 >2.
 Add `console.log(reverse('hello world'))` below your `require()` statement.
 If you
 >3.
 Run the file with Node: `node index.js`

+What was logged?
+How did we do it?

 We've covered running JavaScript files with Node, installing third-party libraries with NPM and then using those libraries in your own JavaScript.
 Next, we'll cover all of this again but with Express, a web framework for Node.

 ## Introducing Express